Mattress Disposal Cost and Options

 Full-service junk removal

-Full-service pickup runs $95 to $175 for a single mattress, $150 to $225 for a mattress plus box spring plus bed frame.
-This is the most expensive per-mattress option, but it makes sense when the mattress is part of a larger cleanout or when stairs, tight spaces, or lack of a truck make DIY impossible.
-Most full-service haulers include the state recycling fee in the quote.
+Full-service pickup runs $95 to $175 for a single mattress. $150 to $225 for a mattress, box spring, and frame together.
+It's the priciest per-mattress option.
+It also makes sense when the mattress is part of a larger cleanout, when stairs and tight spaces are in play, or when you don't own a truck.
+Most haulers fold the state recycling fee into the quote.

 Section 05

-Skip these options.
-They cost more, risk fines, or flat out do not work anymore.
+Skip these.
+They cost more, risk fines, or just don't work anymore.

-• Donation to thrift stores: Goodwill and Salvation Army stopped accepting used mattresses in 2019 for sanitation reasons
+- Donation to thrift stores: Goodwill and Salvation Army stopped taking used mattresses in 2019 for sanitation reasons

-• Curbside in HOAs: most HOAs ban any curbside bulk item without prior scheduling
+- Curbside in HOAs: most HOAs ban curbside bulk items without prior scheduling

 Frequently Asked